ampproject/amphtml/spec/amp-framework-hosting.md

 Versioned URLs are also possible and discussed in section [Serve the framework](#serve-the-framework).

+Important: All scripts must come from the same origin.
+Fetching scripts from multiple origins is not supported and can lead to unpredictable end user experiences.

 ### Meta tags

 If you opted for [Option 2: Copy the framework from cdn.ampproject.org](#option-2-copy-the-framework-from-cdn-ampproject-org), then the framework was built under the assumption that it would be hosted from its default location, `cdn.ampproject.org`.
 While `<script>` tags included in `<head>` will download from the URLs specified in their `src` attributes, dynamically loaded components like `amp-loader-0.1.js` will download from `cdn.ampproject.org`.
 Mixing a self-hosted AMP runtime with AMP components from `cdn.ampproject.org` is not supported and can lead to unpredictable end user experiences.